Join me at Bayou Book Junkie for my Enemy Within cover reveal!!

 Taking a breath, Adam pulled himself up, moving like a doll with broken limbs.
 He was tired, so fucking tired.
 Tired of it all.
 He just—

-A man, standing by the river, caught his gaze.
+A man by the river caught his gaze.

 A circle of lanterns rested by his feet, tilted panes of red, yellow, and green glass throwing a rainbow glow over his burnished skin.
 Dark hair, cut neat.
-A slim figure, but tall.
-Designer jeans, the kind that came from Dubai or Damman or Bahrain.
+A slim figure dressed in designer jeans, the kind that came from Dubai or Damman or Bahrain.
 A button down, light and fitted to his frame.
 Honey eyes that stared right back at Adam.
 A gentle smile curved the man’s lips, and a flicker from one of the candles below spread blue light over his cheek.
 The angle of his jaw could cut diamonds.
 The sun could set beneath the arch of his cheek.

-A couple twirled between them, a man holding a woman’s hands gently as he spun her toward the river.
+A couple twirled in front of them, a man holding a woman’s hands gently as he spun her toward the river.
 A tambourine rattled as the drums beat on.
 Adam blinked.
-He clamped his mouth shut.

 The man was gone.

 Good.
 He couldn’t do that here.
 Couldn’t do any of it.
 Couldn’t even look at men.
-Couldn’t think about what he wanted, what he yearned for.
-Not just because of where he was; strictly speaking, it wasn’t illegal in the Marines any longer, but openly parading your personal life—any personal life—was suicide.
-The Marines issued your life.
-It did not come with any desire for another person, male or female.
-Putting anything else before the Corps was the first death kneel.
+And not just because of where he was; strictly speaking, it wasn’t illegal in the Marines any longer, but openly parading your personal life—any personal life—was suicide.

-But, lusting after an Arab, inside Iraq?
+Lusting after an Arab in Iraq?
 He’d only be more stupid if he tried to pick up a Saudi.
-Religious police were unforgiving, and especially intolerant of his tastes.

 Time to go.
 His thoughts were jumbled, mixed up as a curl of desire bloomed in his belly.
 Fuck, he hadn’t been turned on in months.
 Had it almost been a year, even?
 Porn had lost its charm long ago.
 His hands weren’t interested, and he wasn’t interested in his hands, either.
 Had it gotten so bad that one smile, one striking man by candlelight, was all it took?